acidburnmonkey/dunstthree/README.md

 # DunstThree
- DunstThree is a script that sends notifications through dunst ; meant to be used with dunst + any window manager.
+DunstThree is a script that sends notifications through dunst ; meant to be used with dunst + any window manager like i3, hyprland or sway.

 ![](volhigh.png)